wp-graphql/wp-graphql-woocommerce/docs/local-testing.md

 Now that we have setup our testing environment, let's run the tests.
 To do this we will need to install the **Codeception** and the rest of our **devDependencies**

-1. First run `composer install` in the terminal.
+1. First run `composer installTestEnv` in the terminal.
 2. Next copy the `codeception.dist.yml` to `codeception.yml`

     ```bash